What is Cloth Diapers for Beginners About?

-There are a thousand questions you're likely to have when researching cloth diapers for the first time.
-For each one of those questions, you’re going to find a dozen different answers, which is confusing and misleading.
+In general, our parenting villages are much smaller than they used to be.
+When considering new options, like cloth diapers, most of us turn online for answers.
+There are a thousand questions that come up when researching cloth diapers for the first time.
+For each one of those questions, you’re going to find a dozen different answers online, which is confusing and misleading.

 April Duffy, Founder

 When pregnant with my daughter in 2015, I knew I wanted the cost savings and environmental benefits of cloth diapers.
 I didn’t know anyone who had cloth diapered their own baby, but figured I would just buy some and follow the instructions, like every product you buy, right?
-Nope!

 After looking in the big-box and baby stores in my neighborhood and finding nothing, I went online, typed in ‘best cloth diaper’ and within a few minutes I was completely lost and overwhelmed.
-There was a million options, many that didn’t really even look like diapers.
+There were a million options, many that didn’t really even look like diapers.
 Worse, practically none of the options were available offline; it was scary to think I would have to plop down a significant amount of cash (new cloth diapers are not cheap of course) and might not even get the right kind of diaper.

 CDfB is Born!

-Fast forward almost three years, through many diaper changes, potty training issues, and conversations about the concerns of other newbies, and I now get to use what I've learned to help others.
+Fast forward seven years, through many diaper changes, potty training issues, and what must now be hundreds of thousands of conversations about the concerns of other newbies, and that goal is being realized.

 Through this website, the YouTube Channel, the Cloth Diapers for Beginners Wash & Care Handbook, and the Cloth Diapers for Beginners Community, I now get to use what I’ve learned to help others.

 I love what I do!